axelkr/barnacle/README.md

 - Changes by a user are propagated to other users as well.

 ## Milestones
+### 1.3 Tasks
+- User can define tasks on a Kanban Card and mark them as done

 ### 1.2 Contexts
 - User can define contexts and filter the displayed cards based on them.